Global effective versions of the Brian\ccon-Skoda-Huneke theorem: Some preliminaries on residue theory

 Given a holomorphic function $f$ on $X$, we have the principal value current $[1/f]$, defined for instance as the limit

 where $\chi(t)$ is the characteristic function of the interval $[1,\infty)$ or a smooth approximand of it.
 The existence of this limit for a general $f$ relies on Hironaka's theorem that ensures that there is a modification $\pi\colon\widetilde X\to X$ such that $\pi^*f$ is locally a monomial.
-It also follows that the function $\lambda\to|f|^{2\lambda}(1/f)$, a~priori defined for $\Re\lambda>>0$, has a current-valued analytic continuation to $\Re\lambda>-\epsilon$, and that the value at $\lambda=0$ is precisely the current $[1/f]$, see, for instance, \cite{Bj} or \cite{BjSam}.
-Although less natural at first sight, this latter definition via analytic continuation turns out to be much more convenient.
+It also follows that the function $\lambda\to|f|^{2\lambda}(1/f)$, a~priori defined for $\Re\lambda\gg 0$, has a current-valued analytic continuation to $\Re\lambda>-\epsilon$, and that the value at $\lambda=0$ is precisely the current $[1/f]$, see, for instance, \cite{Bj} or \cite{BjSam}.
+Although less natural at first sight, it turns out that this latter definition via analytic continuation is often much more convenient.
 The same idea will be used throughout this paper.
-For the rest of this paper we skip the brackets and write just $1/f$.
+For the rest of this paper we skip the brackets and just write $1/f$.
 It is readily checked that